folke/zen-mode.nvim/README.md

     -- by default, only fillchars are changed for the zen window -- uncomment any of the options below, or add other vim.wo options you want to apply options = {
-      -- comment out to keep fillchars as they are fillchars = "eob: ,fold: ,vert: ", -- disable end of buffer, fold, and vertical separators -- signcolumn = "no", -- disable signcolumn
+      -- set fillchars to an empty string or vim.o.fillchars to keep them as they are fillchars = "eob: ,fold: ,vert: ", -- disable end of buffer, fold, and vertical separators -- signcolumn = "no", -- disable signcolumn
       -- number = false, -- disable number column